 Many Greco-Roman philosophers viewed matter as inherently corrupt.

 For example, Plotinus (ca. 204–270 AD) contended, “Cut off as we are by the nature of the body, God has yet given us, in the midst of all this evil, virtue the unconquerable.”

 Contrary to that view, nature is not diabolical but the innocent victim of humanity’s disobedience (Gen 3:17–18; Deut 11:13–17).

 Since Adam and Eve obeyed the creature rather than the creator (Gen 3:1–7), their actions profoundly affected the mandate and promise of Gen 1:26–29.
 As a result, creation no longer functions as the Lord originally intended.

-“Not willingly” (hekōn) emphasizes the unjust and involuntary servitude of creation in this state of affairs.
+“Not willingly” (hekōn) emphasizes the unjust and involuntary servitude of creation.